History of USM Alger (1937–1962): 1947–48 season

-USMA received members of the press.
+On August 22, 1947, USM Alger inaugurated the new headquarters and multi-sports hall.

 At the end of June 1947, the General Assembly of the Algiers League concluded its work and decided the following: the current competition regulations would remain in force until 1949, when they would be revised for the 1950–1951 season.
 The two groups of the First Division were also drawn.
-USM Alger was placed in Group II, which consisted of ten clubs: SCU El Biar, US Blida, O Rouiba, O Tizi Ouzou, AS Trèfle Alger, US Fort de l'Eau, SA Belcourt, US Ain-Taya, AS Rivet and USM Alger.
+USM Alger was placed in Group II, which consisted of ten clubs: SCU El Biar, US Blida, O Rouiba, O Tizi Ouzou, AS Trèfle Alger, US Fort de l'Eau, SA Belcourt, US Ain-Taya, AS Rivet, and USM Alger.

 On August 22, 1947, USM Alger officially inaugurated its new headquarters and multi-sports hall located at 5, rue de Bône (Algiers).
 The ceremony was attended by many personalities, as well as club officials and honorary members.
 The large complex included several physical training rooms equipped with changing rooms and showers, a basketball court, a boxing ring, a gymnastics hall, and areas for medical care.
 The upper floor housed offices and meeting rooms.
-L'Écho d'Alger reported the words of club leader Mohamed Zenagui, who declared: “The Union’s projects will not stop here, we will continue along the path we have set, inch’Allah.”
+L'Écho d'Alger reported the words of club leader Mohamed Zenagui, who declared: "The Union’s projects will not stop here, we will continue along the path we have set, inch’Allah.”

 According to club official Abdelkader Omrani, the building had once been a stable for animals, located in a narrow alley leading toward the Soustara neighborhood.
 The club obtained the property and undertook its transformation.
 The work was carried out by volunteers, including officials, members, supporters, and sympathizers.
 The son of former player Hassan Rabah recalled that his father, a bricklayer by trade, took an active part in the construction and renovation, supervising several phases of the project.